aza024/fileshare/README.md

 - Implement folder system
 - Public Hosting: FileShare is not publically hosted.
 To prepare for hosting, legal research into storing user files needs to be completed, along with functionallity changes to support a more significant user-base.

-Credits:
+## Credits:
 - Special thanks to Justin Castilla and Dalton Hart for their incredible instruction, support, and advice during General Assembly's Web Development Immersive Bootcamp.
-- Pexels.com for stock images
+- pexels.com for stock images
-- Fontawesome.com for icons
+- fontawesome.com for icons
-- CodyHouse.com for modal tutorial
+- codyHouse.com for modal tutorial

+## Contact:

+Thank you so much for taking time to read about FileShare.
+If you have any questions or suggestions for improvements, I'd love to hear from you!
+- Twitter: @azza024